wnda/toad/README.md

 ## Browser support
-Theoretically, this is pretty much bulletproof. `getAttribute` works in IE5
+Theoretically, this is bulletproof as far back as IE7 minimum.